dcangulo/davidangulo.xyz/_posts/2018-02-19-how-to-create-seo-friendly-url-in-php.md

 categories: ['Website Development']
 tags: ['PHP', 'SEO']
 ---
-# how to create seo friendly url in php

 In this tutorial, we would be creating a PHP function that will convert a string to create an SEO friendly URL that can be used on your website.

 We will also use some predefined PHP functions such as `strtolower` and `preg_replace` for this tutorial.
 The goal of this tutorial is to create an SEO friendly URL from a string.